ELIZABETH JACKMAN (d.1550+)

 JULIANA JENNINGS (d.1595)

-Juliana Jennings was the daughter and heir of Nicholas Jennings of All Hallows, Barking, London and Preston, Lancashire (d.1532) and Margaret Mundy (d.1564/5).
-Her father was a London alderman.
-Her parents married in 1526.
-Widowed, her mother married Lord Edmund Howard (d.1539), thus briefly making Juliana and Catherine Howard, the future queen, stepsisters.
-Juliana married Sir Thomas Holcroft of Vale Royal, Cheshire (1505/6-July 31, 1558) and was the mother of Isabel (1555-January 16,1606) and Thomas (1557-1620).
-Her husband left Juliana all his movable property and leases, leaving very little income for their son during her lifetime.
+Juliana Jennings was the daughter and heir of Nicholas Jennings of All Hallows, Barking, London and Preston, Lancashire (d.1532), a London alderman, and Margaret Mundy (d.1564/5).
+Her widowed mother married Lord Edmund Howard (d.1539), making Juliana and Catherine Howard, the future queen, stepsisters.
+Juliana married Sir Thomas Holcroft of Vale Royal, Cheshire (1505/6-July 31, 1558).
+Their children were Isabel (1555-January 16,1606) and Thomas (1557-1620).
+Holcroft left her all his movable property and leases, leaving very little income for their son during her lifetime.
 In 1590, mother and son quarreled over land in Streatham, Surrey.
 The queen had to intervene to settle the dispute.
 Juliana’s daughter, who served as a maid of honor to the queen, married Edward Manners, 3rd earl of Rutland (1544-1587) in 1573.

 see MARGARET MUNDY